 Can Phones Get Viruses?

 It’s possible for phones to get a virus.
-As the popularity of smartphones exploded beyond that of computers as personal devices, so did hackers.
-Thus, mobile malware.
-While a traditional virus replicates itself while running, viruses on mobile devices target weak points within your operating system for data-mining, financial gain, or to corrupt a network.
+As the popularity of smartphones exploded beyond that of computers as personal devices, hackers created new ways to infect and impair them.
+Unlike traditional viruses which replicated themselves while running, mobile malware and viruses on mobile devices target weak points within your operating system for data mining, financial gain or network corruption.

-Data sharing capabilities are typically blocked between applications, but some apps have been scrutinized for speculations of mishandling data, making its users increasingly vulnerable to these types of attacks.
+Data-sharing capabilities are typically blocked between applications, but some apps have been scrutinized for speculations of mishandling data, making their users increasingly vulnerable to these types of attacks.

-While some viruses will simply limit the function of your phone, some have more malicious intent to steal and remove data or make unauthorized purchases.
-You often won’t recognize a virus immediately since malware can run dormant while using your phone as usual.
+While many viruses will simply limit the function of your phone, some are created to steal and remove data, transfer malware onto more devices or make unauthorized purchases.

-Some suboptimal performance issues are a normal symptom of wear on a phone.
+Because mobile malware can run dormant while you use your phone as usual, you may not recognize or know you have a virus immediately.
+Plus, some suboptimal performance issues are normal symptoms of wear on a phone.
 However, these symptoms can also be a sign of malicious malware at work.
-If you have performance issues on your phone, troubleshoot by attempting to remove the virus.

-- Excessive data usage: A compromised phone may have a virus that’s running in the background, undetected, which may significantly increase overall data usage.
+- Excessive data usage: Undetected viruses running in the background of your phone may significantly increase data usage.

-- Fraudulent charges: Some forms of trojans may drive up your phone bill with in-app purchases and text charges to premium accounts which hackers can then collect on.
+- Unauthorized charges: Some forms of trojans may drive up your phone bill with in-app purchases and text charges to premium accounts which hackers can then collect on.

-- Increased battery drain: If a virus, like malware, is running in the background during normal cell use, you may experience an inexplicably quick drain on your battery with the increased use of your phone’s RAM.
+- Increased battery drain: You may experience an inexplicably quick drain on your battery with the increased use of your phone’s RAM if a virus is running in the background.

-- Unrecognizable apps: When you see apps that were mysteriously downloaded, they may be a malicious form of malware.
+- Unrecognizable apps: When you see unrecognizable or fake apps that were mysteriously downloaded, they may be a malicious form of malware.
 Trojan horses can also attach themselves to legitimate applications and cause further damage.

-- Overheating: Malware can consume RAM and CPU quickly, which can cause your phone to overheat.
-While it can be normal for your phone to occasionally overheat, this chronic issue could also be a signal that there’s something more dangerous afoot.
+- Overheating: Malware can consume RAM and CPU quickly, causing your phone to overheat.
+While occasional overheating may be normal, a chronic issue could be a signal that there’s something more dangerous afoot.

 Types of Mobile Viruses

-The most common mobile viruses are adware, ransomware, spyware, trojan horses, and worms.
-While the term virus has become a widely accepted phrase for any kind of security risk, a virus is actually a specific form of malware—just one type of technology threat.
+The most common types of mobile viruses are adware, ransomware, spyware, trojan horses, and worms.
+The term “virus” is now widely used to describe almost any kind of security risk, but it is actually a specific form of malware.
+Legitimate applications, fake emails, infected attachments and many other digital landscapes are perfect grounds for viruses to hide.

 - Adware: While some pop-ups are an expected part of marketing promotions, an influx can be a sign of adware.
 At best, it’s an irritation.
 At its worst, it can track activities and root your device to steal data.